-As Circo Osorio is an American company, if you pay online you’ll notice that tickets are in US Dollars (or at least they were last year).
-You’ll be charged about $20 US for an adult ticket (ages 11+), which will convert to approximately $25 Canadian, or a little bit more, plus or minus depending on the exchange rate of the day.
-The online rate for children was $8 US last year.
+As Circo Osorio is an American company, if you pay online you’ll notice that tickets are in US Dollars.
+You’ll be charged $20 US for an adult ticket (ages 11+), plus taxes and online fees, which will convert to approximately $30 Canadian plus or minus depending on the exchange rate of the day.
+The online rate for children is $8 US, which is the same as last year, plus taxes and fees.

 When paying at the gate, tickets cost around $25 CDN for adults and $10 CDN for children.
 Payment at the gate is CASH ONLY, but there is a cash machine on site if all you have is your VISA, MasterCard or debit card.

-The Box Office opens one hour before show time each day and circus attendees are encouraged to arrive at least 30 minutes prior to their performance.
+The Box Office opens one hour before show time each day and circus attendees are encouraged to arrive at least 30 minutes prior to the performance.

 Dates and Locations

-In 2018 over two dozen Circo Osorio performances took place in three different locations.
-The first 2018 Lower Mainland destination for the circus was Coquitlam in early July, followed by Abbotsford a week later and then Chilliwack at the beginning of August (on the BC Day Long Weekend).
+The first 2019 Lower Mainland destination for the circus is Coquitlam in early July, followed by Abbotsford a week later and then Chilliwack in early September (just after the Labour Day Weekend).

 Coquitlam Shows (July 4 to 8, 2019)